sztrzask/maklipsa.github.io/_posts/2016-12-05-How-to-calculate-17-billion-similarities.md

 ## Complexity

-To give You some scale.
+To give you some scale.
 Cookit currently has:

 - 182 184 recipes
 - 2936 ingredients